h3sun/h3sun.github.io/content/post/2025-02-11-cards-chat-week2/index.md

 1. Check a flop such as 789s
 2. Check if four or more players see the flop
-3. Don't C-Bet showdown value hands: hero's hand(55) - flop(K96)
+3. Check if you do not want to get check-raised.
+(Medium strong hand, just check).
 4. Don't C-Bet when you monopolize Flop vs Recs: hero's hand(AA) - flop (AA2)

-### Facing C-Bet

-1. Check to an opponent who has the opportunity to C-bet, check to preflop aggressor.
+5. Check to an opponent who has the opportunity to C-bet, check to preflop aggressor.
-2.

 ## Day 9 Implied Odds and Reverse Implied Odds (A vital deep-stack concept)